le-oasis/docker-airflow-spark/README.md

 Click on Create and fill in the necessary details:

-- Conn Id :`mcstore_con_minio`  - the ID with which we can retrieve the connection details later on.
+- Conn Id :`myminio_connection`  - the ID with which we can retrieve the connection details later on.
 - Conn Type : `S3`  - Select it from the dropdown menu.
 - Extras:
 ```
-{"aws_access_key_id": "xxxx", "aws_secret_access_key": "xxxxxx", "host": "http://mcstoredatalake:9000"}
+{"aws_access_key_id": "xxxx", "aws_secret_access_key": "xxxxxx", "host": "http://minio:9000"}
 ```

 ### Validate DAG